Geometric adaptive Monte Carlo in random environment

 \section{Discussion}

 This paper initiates a conceptually straightforward, yet potentially powerful, approach to the problem of making manifold MCMC algorithms more computationally accessible.
 The main idea is to combine geometric and non-geometric proposal kernels to find a balance between computational cost and fast mixing.
-GAMC has been empirically validated on a t-distribution and on slightly more complex astronomical models of planetary systems.
-These initial simulation studies reveal the potential of GAMC in terms of performance relative to previous algorithms such as SMMALA.
-The increased effective sample size per model evaluation might have a bigger impact for even more complex models with more model parameters or with more expensive target densities.
+GAMC has been empirically validated on a t-distribution and on astronomical models of planetary systems.
+The initial simulation studies of this paper, along with applications of GAMC on exoplanet transit timing variation models in \cite{tuchow2019}, reveal the potential of GAMC in terms of sampling efficiency relative to algorithms such as SMMALA.

 MCMC algorithms that exploit geometric information about the posterior shape are likely to be more efficient in terms of the absolute number of model evaluations.
 Manifold MCMC methods could make it practical to generate posterior samples with increased effective sample sizes.
 Unfortunately, computing partial derivatives for every proposal, as required for MMALA or SMMALA, would be extremely expensive.